Bantum-Works/Tamiya-LED-Controller/README.md

 # Tamiya-LED-Controller
 LED Controller for RC cars

-Basic LED controller for 12 LEDs
+Basic LED controller for 12 LEDs ( Tamyia #no )

-Based on fritzing platform, have done basic breadboaard / schematic / layout for it.
+Made for the fritzing platform, have done a basic breadboard / schematic / layout for it.

-Welcome to add / or update / fix errors found in it ...
+Welcome to add / update or fix errors found in it ...

 Cheers, Bantum ...